mirage-sql/mirage/README.md

 mirage
 ======

-The SQL Centric Database Access Library
+The SQL Centric Database Access Library for Java